-The Fieldwork Advisory Committee will include a minimum of two faculty members and the AFWC.
+The Fieldwork Advisory Committee will include a minimum of two faculty members from the APPRC and the AFWC.
 The committee will review and discuss any Level I or Level II Fieldwork student performance issues that place a student at risk for failure.
 All Level I and Level II Fieldwork experiences are graded as Pass or Fail.
 When a student has a failing grade, the committee will discuss and review the documentation related to the student issues.
 A remediation plan will be formulated with input from all parties including goals, a timeline, and actions.
 The remediation plan will be reviewed with the student and signed by all parties.
-The student must successfully complete the remediation in order to progress to another Level I or Level II Fieldwork.
+The student must successfully complete the remediation in order to progress to another Level I or Level II Fieldwork, with the expectation that the student MUST redo the entire level I or level II fieldwork in which the student did not receive a grade of Pass.